Birdo1221/Golang-Net/README.md

 The code does not include advanced security measures, and it is not suitable for Public use.
 If you plan to build a real botnet or similar systems, ensure that you understand the legal implications of you actions and the importance of securing  system's to prevent unauthorized access.

-:handshake:    Contributions are welcome!
-If you find any issues or have improvements to suggest, feel free to create a pull request or just reupload, no need to reference me for the SRC.

 :page_with_curl:    This project is licensed under the MIT License - see the LICENSE file for details.